 - Many Protectors of the Plot Continuum characters are based, with varying degrees of looseness, on their writers.
 Rather ironic considering the premise, but an Author Avatar is not necessarily a badly-written character, and most of them tend to become less and less like their authors over time.

-- The human supervillains Angry Archer and Slo-Mo in Transformers Animated are based on Aaron Archer and Samantha Lomow, both of whom work for Hasbro.
+- The human supervillains Angry Archer and Slo-Mo are based on Aaron Archer and Samantha Lomow, both of whom work for Hasbro.

-- Creator of The Simpsons Matt Groening has admitted that Bart was based, at least in part, on his own brother Mark.
+- The Simpsons: The Simpson family members are all named after creator Matt Groening's family members.
+Although, he has admitted that Bart was based, at least in part, on his own brother Mark.
 He also said that he based Lisa on himself - although his sister, after whom the character is named, used to think it was based on her.

 - Many of the characters from South Park are supposedly based on people that Parker and Stone met in their hometown of Fairplay, Colorado or at school in Boulder.
 Trying to figure out who they might be is a favorite pastime of CU undergrads.
 The most commonly accepted one is that Chef's visual appearance is modeled on Chef Willie from Sewall Hall.